Grassroots Game Conference: Games as Art

 Reception 5:30-6:00 in Conversation Hall (2nd Floor) and Panel in Mayor's Reception Room (2nd Floor) To enter the building, bring photo ID and use the NorthEast visitors portal, located on the Northeast corner of City Hall.

 Co-sponsored by the City of Philadelphia, Office of Arts, Culture and the Creative Economy.

 Philadelphia Game Lab

-The Philadelphia Game Lab envisions a new epicenter for game technology and creative development in the Philadelphia region.
+The Philadelphia Game Lab work in game technology and creative development in the Philadelphia region.
 You can read more about us at http://PhiladelphiaGameLab.org